-However, there is a dearth of basic knowledge of many critical characters.
+However, there is a dearth of basic knowledge of many potentially bcritical characters.
 Gynoecial evolution is particularly perplexing - or perhaps it only seems to be because so little is known about gynoecial development and morphology (but see Endress & Rapini 2014 for the way forward).
 González and Rudall (2010) speculated that the bicarpellate gynoecium of Lamiales, Gentianales and Solanales was derived from the pseudomonomerous gynoecium of something like Metteniusa.
-Although this character can probably be placed one node down the tree (see Garryales), both carpel number and numbers of ovules/carpel in Icacinaceae s.l. are unclear (see below), hence the characterization of this node.
+Although this character can probably be placed one node up the tree (see Garryales), both carpel number and numbers of ovules/carpel in Icacinaceae s.l. are unclear (see below), hence the characterization of this node.
 There are also some interesting correlations, for instance, valvate corolla aestivation and petals with pointed, incurved apices and median adaxial ridges.
-A corolla with similar features is found in many Apiaceae/Araliaceae, while the valvate sepals of Rhamnaceae also have a longitudinal adaxial ridge!
-Finally, there is simply much variation in whether or not the corolla is fused (if it is, it is often only rather shortly connate, and corolla tube development is almost entirely unknown) and the stamens are adnate to the corolla.
+(A corolla with a similar combination of features is common in Apiaceae/Araliaceae, while the valvate sepals of Rhamnaceae also have a longitudinal adaxial ridge!)
+Finally, there is simply much variation in whether or not the corolla is fused (if it is, it is often only rather shortly connate; corolla tube development is almost entirely unknown) and whether or not the stamens are adnate to the corolla.
 Indeed, a strongly connate corolla with the stamens adnate some way up the tube is quite uncommon is these orders, examples being Metteniusa (Metteniusaceae) and especially Leptaulus (Cardiopteridaceae).

 Ecology & Physiology.
 Leaf size shows a sharp decrease here (Cornwell et al. 2014).
 Cornwell et al. (2008) found that litter decomposition of the forbs that predominate in the euasterids was faster than that of graminoids, and although he did not compare deciduous trees and forbs, breakdown of litter was faster in deciduous trees than in evergreen trees; such differences affect the rate of nutrient cycling.
 These findings need to be revisited in the context the interpolation of two more orders at the base of the euasterid tree (Stull et al. 201?, see below).